atlassian/gostatsd/FILTERING.md

 ## Matching
 A match is defined as a case sensitive string with an optional ! prefix to invert the meaning, and an optional * suffix to indicate it is a prefix match.
 Note: it is not a wildcard, it is a prefix match only.

 ## Regex matching
 If a match is prefixed with `regex:` (after the `!` if you want it inverted) then the rest of the pattern is a golang regex.
 The trailing `*` behavior is diffrent as it is part of the regex and not a prefix match.
+See [re2](https://github.com/google/re2/wiki/Syntax) for syntax.

 Examples:
 - abc - matches the "abc", but not ABC or abcd